Interview with John Green

 GT: And the shooting down of that Junkers that night for you saved your crew, and your aircraft.

-JG: Well yeah, and if I’d have shot us down, I mean it’s lucky that the tracer bullets, if that’s your aircraft, come up under, underneath the tail plane, over the wing.
+JG: Well yeah, and if I’d have shot us down, I mean it’s lucky that he, the tracer bullets, if that’s your aircraft, come up under, underneath the tail plane, over the wing.
 That’s how.

 GT: Normally every one tracer you see is another is four or five of rounds that are.

-JG: All depends what they do, I think we had five, sometimes six, sometimes seven and then one tracer put in, you know, there.
+JG: All depends what they do, sometimes I think we had five, sometimes six, sometimes seven and then one tracer put in, you know, there.

 GT: That’s pretty good shooting with three nought threes, to be able to get a Junkers.

 JG: Yeah, but, that’s another thing what made me smile.
 On the training they’re telling you about your gunsight, your gun ring, you got a fifty, fifty percent crossing speed by half the gun sight, against a full gun sight, how you do this and that, and I said to ‘em, when they spoke to me about it after, some of the men, I said it’s biggest load of bullshit.
-What do you mean?
-I said I’ve ordered the pilot, I said, he’s corkscrewing like that, I said, all you’re supposed to aim at fifteen degree part I said all you’re doing is you’re firing a gun, the bullets are flying around and you hit lucky enough, hit a part of the engine what caught fire.
+They said what do you mean?
+I said I’ve ordered the pilot, I said, he’s corkscrewing like that, I said, and you’re supposed to aim at fifteen degree part I said all you’re doing is you’re firing a gun, the bloody gun and bullets are flying around and you hit lucky enough, hit a part of the engine what caught fire.
 And how the hell when I read sometimes on there or I read they got air gunners shot five or six, dunno, how the bloody hell, you couldn’t aim your gun, aircraft going like that.
-That was that you know, corkscrew come up the same way and then it went down again, till you ordered it, the captain, to stop.
-I know when we come up and the pilot, on one occasion, we’d just come out above the cloud, we’d dropped the bombs, flying back and he come above the clouds and it was beautiful [emphasis] clear and the pilot said Johnny, it’s pretty clear up here and we can be seen, what do you want me to do?
-I said can you go just in the cloud, just in the cloud so, and that’s what he done, for probably ten mile or so, flying just in the cloud.
+That was that you know, corkscrew then come up the same way and then it went down again, till you ordered it, the captain, to stop.
+I know when we come up and the pilot, on one occasion, we’d just come out above the cloud, we’d dropped the bombs, flying back and he come above the clouds and it was beautiful [emphasis] clear and the pilot said ‘Johnny, it’s pretty clear up here and we can be seen, what do you want me to do?’
+I said ‘Can you go just in the cloud, just in the cloud’ so, and that’s what he done, for probably ten mile or so, flying just in the cloud.
 Made it a bit awkward, bit bumpy and that, wasn’t very good, but at least they couldn’t see us.
-Cause when you’re up, I don’t know if you’ve ever noticed, probably you haven’t but, if you’re about the cloud like that, that looks like sea above it, nothing there, just your lot, just looking at the cloud, yeah.
+‘Cause when you’re up, I don’t know if you’ve ever noticed, probably you haven’t but, if you’re about the cloud like that, that looks like sea above it, nothing there, just your lot, just looking at the cloud, yeah.

 GT: On 75 New Zealand Squadron there was little documentation, but I’ve interviewed one chap who was an under [emphasis] gunner.
 Did you have any experience on 12 and 100 Squadron of Lancasters having under gunners?